-According to the resolution of the Extraordinary General Assembly dated on 29/12/2020, the acquisition of Treasury Shares was approved, the nominal value of which will not exceed 1.5% of the paid-up share capital of the Company during the acquisition period.
-The acquisition price of the shares amounted to €3,3 per share.
+According to the resolution of the Extraordinary General Assembly dated on December 29th, 2020, the acquisition of Treasury Shares was approved, the nominal value of which will not exceed 1.5% of the paid-up share capital of the Company during the acquisition period.
+The acquisition price of the shares amounted to ξ 3,3 per share.
 As of 31/12/2021, the Company owned 156.117 treasury stock.

-The terms of the distribution plan have been met for the fiscal year 2021, and therefore the participants received 80.303 shares during the fiscal year 2022.
-As of December 31st, 2022, the Company owned 75.184 treasury stock.
+The terms of the distribution plan have been met for the fiscal year 2021 and 2022, and therefore the participants received 80.303 and 75.814 shares during the fiscal years 2022 and 2023 respectively.
+As of December 31st, 2023, the Company did not own any treasury stock.